Phenomenal-Cat/PsychToolbar/PTB_Docs/source/index.rst

 Installation
 ===================

-The Psych Toolbar can be eitehr downloaded or cloned from the `GitHub repository <https://github.com/Phenomenal-Cat/Psych-Toolbar>`_.
+The Psych Toolbar can be either downloaded or cloned from the `GitHub repository <https://github.com/Phenomenal-Cat/Psych-Toolbar>`_.
 The computer system should already be configured as outlined in :ref:`SystemInstall`.

 .. image:: _images/Logos/NALabs_w.png